For 43 years, the Los Angeles Regional Food Bank has worked to mobilize resources in the community to alleviate hunger

 The Mission of the Los Angeles Regional Food Bank is to mobilize resources to fight hunger in our community.

 The Food Bank collects food from hundreds of resources, which – with the help of 27,000 volunteers annually – it distributes through a network of more than 600 partner agencies.
-97 percent of revenue raised go directly to programs.
+Ninety-seven percent of revenue raised goes directly to programs.
 Our efficiency and effectiveness led the LA Business Journal to name the Food Bank as the “Nonprofit Organization of the Year” among large local organizations in 2013.

 You can help fulfill the mission of the Los Angeles Regional Food Bank when you donate today.